JermellB/restagraph/docs/HTTP_API.md

       ],
       "relationships": [
         {
-          "name": "NameOfRelationship",
+          "name": "HAD",
-          "source-type": "ResourcetypeTheRelationshipComesFrom",
+          "source-type": "People",
-          "target-type": "ResourcetypeTheRelationshipGoesTo",
+          "target-type": "Ideas",
-          "cardinality": One of "many:many", "1:many", "many:1" or "1:1" (default is "many:many"),
+          "cardinality": "1:many",
-          "dependent": boolean,
+          "dependent": true,
-          "description": "<Text clarifying what this relationship is intended to mean.>" },
+          "description": "This person had that idea, and should do something about it."
+        },
         ...
       ],